Segal Design Institute

 The Segal Design Institute is the unit of the McCormick School that promotes the importance of design throughout the undergraduate curriculum and is dedicated to fostering innovation among engineering and non-engineering students and faculty.
 Our students work on projects that produce tangible results and improve the lives of people around the world.
 Our team-based approach to education encourages students to use design thinking together to solve complex, authentic problems in product, interaction, service, and business design.

 DSGN 208-0 Design Thinking and Doing (1 Unit) Project-based introduction to design, structured as a hands-on studio course.
 Students learn methods of design innovation and work in teams, exploring ideas, prototyping solutions, and interacting with users.
+This class is intended for first-year students, sophomores, and juniors.
 Prerequisite: Reserved for First-Year Students, Sophomores, and Juniors.
 Non-McCormick students only.

 DSGN 220-0 Introduction to Design Sketching (0.5 Unit) Design sketching to increase one's skills as a basic but essential form of communication.
 It is the medium for preliminary ideation.
 Basic rules and skills in a design studio setting.